Hautecourt-Romanèche

 Hautecourt-Romanèche ([otkuʁ ʁɔmanɛʃ]) is a commune in the Ain department in eastern France.
+It was created in 1973 by the merger of two former communes: Hautecourt and Romanèche.

 The commune comprises many villages and hamlets including: Challes, Chambod, Hautecourt, Merlot, Perroi, Romaneche, Soiriat and Villette.

 Population

 Sights

 The commune's biggest tourist attraction is the Island of Chambod which also has a camp site.
 There is also the Donjon de Buenc which used to be an outpost along the Savoy frontier.
 The village of Hautecourt is also home to a rare type of cave which is only accessed once every seven years so as not to disturb the many species that are indigenous to it.

 Sports

 The commune also has a football team who regularly play in Hautecourt in their home colours of purple.